Artem-Schander/quill-paste-smart/README.md

                 attributes: ['href', 'rel', 'target', 'class']
             },
             keepSelection: true,
+            substituteBlockElements: true,
             magicPasteLinks: true,
+            hooks: {
+                uponSanitizeElement(node, data, config) {
+                    console.log(node);
                 },
             },
+        },
+    },
 };
 new Quill('#editor', options);
 ```

+> :raised_hand: You don't need a custom configuration.
+> You could stick with the default settings by completely omit the `clipboard` object in your quill options.

 #### Configuration Object